RoSchmi/Wio_Terminal_IoT_MultiSwitch/README.md

 Control digital Inputs and Outputs of Wio Terminal using Sinric Pro service and phone-App via SinricPro_Generic library.

+#### Unfortunately the Wio Terminal App ocasionally hangs.
+So for a real live use case a watchdog would be needed.

 Functions can be used as Alexa-skills.

 https://www.amazon.de/HOME-Sinric-Pro/dp/B07ZT5VDT8